anandyes/Exam70-535/notes/Compute.md

 * Web App for Containers will deploy the containerised app with your preferred dependencies to production in seconds
 * The platform automatically takes care of OS patching, capacity provisioning and load balancing.
 * Streamline CI/CD with Docker Hub, Azure Container Registry and GitHub
+* App Service on Linux is only supported with Basic and Standard app service plans and does not have a Free or Shared tier.

 ### VM Scale Sets[^](https://azure.microsoft.com/en-in/services/virtual-machine-scale-sets/)[^](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-overview)
 * Azure virtual machine scale sets let you create and manage a group of  **identical**, load balanced VMs.